Two House Chronicles

 “Ellen White says that the church triumphant co-exists with the church militant in order to come to the aid of the church militant.”

-Nevertheless, as long as the church wrestles against its enemies, the powers of evil, it still maintains her obligation of militancy; she still represents the “church militant,” by definition.
+Nevertheless, as long as there are power of evil, the church has an obligation of militancy; she still represents the "church militant," by definition.
 White’s statement that “the church in heaven” will be permitted to engage those who are members of the church militant inadvertently concedes the existence of evil that maintains power in this age and the obligation to wrestle against it.
 The noun phrase “the church in heaven” does not appear anywhere in scripture and is based on a fallacious theology of a faction within the church that perceives they have triumphed against evil and by implication are no longer obligated to wrestle against it, which is in actuality the condemnation of the women in Revelation 17.

 “And there came one of the seven angels which had the seven vials, and talked with me, saying unto me, Come hither; I will shew unto thee the judgment of the great whore that sitteth upon many waters: With whom the kings of the earth have committed fornication, and the inhabitants of the earth have been made drunk with the wine of her fornication.”
 Revelation 17:1-2